On 5 June 2017, Council resolved to eliminate single-use plastic items in an eight-part resolution.

 Plastic Free July

-Week 4: Go plastic packaging free this week and try a ‘nude’ food lunch.
+- Go plastic packaging free and try a ‘nude’ food lunch.
 Ditch the plastic wrap and use a lunchbox or fabric wrap for your sandwich instead.

 To sign up for the Plastic Free July challenge and for more info, tips and hints, visit the Plastic Free July website here.